-The Kentucky Economic Development Finance Authority board approved tax incentives for companies considering new investments in the state at its monthly meeting Thursday.
+The Kentucky Economic Development Finance Authority board approved tax incentives Thursday for Sprint/United Management Co., Tower Automotive Operations and other companies considering and making new investments in the state.

 The approval of tax incentives outlines the state's commitment to a project if it should occur in Kentucky.

 ■ Kowa Kogyosho Co.
 Ltd. of Corbin, $600,000 in incentives on an investment of $8.2 million for the company, which provides hot-dip galvanized coating and other surface treatments and metal working, to open its first operation in North America.
 The operation would hire as many as 30 employees, who would receive $17 an hour, including benefits.

 ■ Sprint/United Management Co. of Louisville, a subsidiary of Sprint Communications Inc., $175,000 in incentives for a $256,445 renovation of its building by remodeling interior walls and buying and installing new equipment.
 The renovation would add as many as 30 jobs making $27 an hour, including benefits.

 ■ Integrity HR of Louisville, a human resources consulting firm, $200,000 in tax incentives for a $1.1 million investment to acquire a building.
 The company would add as many as 20 jobs making $25 an hour, including benefits.

 ■ Tower Automotive Operations USA of Shepherdsville, which makes engineered structural metal components, $2 million in tax incentives for a $36.4 million investment for a new building to provide stamping and welding subassemblies for sport utility vehicles.
 The expansion would add as many as 78 jobs earning $25 an hour, including benefits.